exercism/javascript/CONTRIBUTING.md

 ### Fetch configlet

 If you'd like to download [configlet][configlet], you can use the [`fetch-configlet`][bin-fetch-configlet] binary.
-It will run on Linux, Mac OSX and Windows, and download `configlet` to your local drive.
+It will run on Linux, macOS and Windows, and download `configlet` to your local drive.
 Find more information about [configlet][configlet] [here][configlet].

 > If a track implements an exercise for which test data exists, the exercise _must_ contain a `.meta/tests.toml` file.